The Centre for Applied Spatial Epidemiology (CASE) supports health professionals to make data-informed decisions.

 Good Epidemiological Practice

-Epidemiology is the cornerstone of public health.
+Epidemiology is the cornerstone of global health.
 It shapes policy decisions and evidence-based practice by identifying risk factors for disease, and targets for preventive healthcare.
-As the foundation of quantitative monitoring and evaluation (M&E) activities and counterfactual impact evaluations (CIE), it provides the evidence base for the scale-up of health interventions.Read more about Good Epidemiological Practice
+As the foundation of quantitative monitoring and evaluation (M&E) activities and counterfactual impact evaluations (CIE), it also provides the evidence base for the scale-up of health interventions.Read more about Good Epidemiological Practice

 Addressing drug-resistant Tuberculosis in Kazakhstan

 A cornerstone of the Centre for Applied Spatial Epidemiology is the MATCH Approach.
 This innovative geo-spatial analysis framework evaluates the effectiveness of interventions in the context of the local disease risk, burden and health efforts.
 This information is especially valuable in informing local interventions.

 The power of the MATCH approach is twofold.
 First, it employs and analyses multiple — and often underused — sources of geographically, temporally and demographically disaggregated data on epidemiological risk factors.
 And finally, it links data to policy objectives, combines and simplifies complex data into a more intuitive format and builds capacity for data management and analysis.
 This enables decision makers to use their program data to make better informed decisions supported by local evidence.

 MATCH is currently being applied to support TB programs around the world to identify persistent gaps in program functioning which lead to over four million people with TB not being diagnosed or reported globally.
 MATCH consequently provides a valuable tool to identify geographic areas where TB case detection, diagnosis and reporting can be strengthened.

 Using innovative geo-spatial tools opens new perspectives on how we consider the effect of geographic contexts on health, and especially disease.